WestHillsGeekwise/reference/git.md

 ### Commit to your local Git:

--    `$ git add . `

-    this "stages" changed files to be committed
+-    `$ git add . `  "stages" the changed files so they can be "committed"

--    `$ git commit -m "commit message"`

-    Commits staged files to your local repository
+-    `$ git commit -m "commit message"`  commits staged files to your local repository

 ### Push to your remote repository (GitHub):